 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Predominantly PVC gutters and downpipes, with a small cast iron section of downpipe noted.
+The rainwater fittings are of plastic materials.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be brick construction rendered externally.
+The main walls are of cavity brick construction rendered externally.
+There is evidence of retrospective wall insulation having been installed.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a UPVC double glazed type.
-The front and rear access doors are of a composite/PVC type.
-There are painted fascia and soffit boards present.
+The windows are of replacement uPVC double glazed construction.
+The access doors are of timber/glass and PVC/metal/double glazed finish.